 An exhibition will show best practice of wood buildings in all kinds of typologies (private and public, rural and urban, high and low rise).

-An accompanying study will analyse the current status, show potentials and possible fields for further actions such as the harmonisation of building laws and vocational training.
-The forest and timber section is one of the most important economic factors in the alpine region and is in urgent need of beeing protected and promoted.
+The forest and timber section is one of the most important economic factors in the alpine region and is in urgent need of being protected and promoted.
 Therefore the project perfectly reflects the intention of the EUSALP Action Plan towards an integrated approach along the value chain with benefit for the whole region including the rural areas.

 - Ministry of Economic Affairs, Labor and Housing Baden-Württemberg (DE, Lead)